rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 ### Naming
 As one of the industry's legends quickly reminds us, creating a good naming convention is among the most challenging tasks an IT professional must tackle.
 At the same time, as experience teaches us, it doesn't matter how it looks; what matters most is that you have one and stick to it.
 Therefore, I recommend you resist spending several weeks inventing the perfect naming convention.
 Instead, make sure that it does the following:
-- Allows the users to quickly and easily identify the resources they are looking for,
+- allows the users to quickly and easily identify the resources they are looking for,
 - complies with the requirements set by the platform regarding uniqueness and character limits,
 - provides room and flexibility for exceptions,
 - supports automation mechanisms (for example, by using consistent delimiters).